mitchness/DoorDilemma/README.md

          Larry...

                   LARRY
-         Okay look, I’ve got a system - a door timing algorithm.
-You factor in distance, pace, hand-readiness, wind resistance—
+         Look, I’ve got a system, okay? - a door timing algorithm.
+You account for distance, walking speed, athleticism, wind resistance—

                    RECEPTIONIST
          Wind resistance?

                   LARRY
-         Yes, if she’s carrying a tote bag or fighting a headwind, that’s time off the clock!
+         Yes, if she’s carrying a tote bag or fighting a headwind, you shave off seconds.

-         But anyways.
-If that door closes by the time she arrives to the door.
-I'm in the clear.
-         It’s a real-time ethical equation.
+         It’s all math.

                   WOMAN
-         So you crunched the numbers... and let the door hit me?
+         You calculated whether or not to hold the door?

                   LARRY
          I didn't use a calculator — there was instinctual math happening.

-         And no, I didn’t let anything happen — the door closed on its own.
-Naturally.
-         It’s a slow-shutter door!
-But then at the last second, bam!
-One of those passive-aggressive slams.

-                  WOMAN
-         I was right there!
+         It’s a real-time ethical math equation!

+                  RECEPTIONIST
+         And the solution was “let the door crush her”?

                   LARRY
-         Eh.
-No, you were approaching "there."
-A vague, potential "there."
+         No, look.
+If the door closes... naturally... by the time she gets to the door — well then I’m in the clear.
+         But the door was one of those slow-shutters.

                 DENTIST
          Larry...

+                  LARRY
+         She was so far away.

                 RECEPTIONIST
          You couldn’t have held it five more seconds?

                 LARRY
-         You’re assuming she walks like a sprinter.
+         Five seconds?
+You’re assuming she walks like a sprinter!
          What if I wait five, then ten?
-         Now I’m a hostage.
-That’s how you get stuck with a Slow-Mo situation again!
+         Then we’re back to Slow-Mo from last week!

                 WOMAN
          Well now I need physical therapy — thanks to your little algorithm.